t6nand/source-separation/README.md

 ### Noise dataset: [MUSAN](https://www.openslr.org/17/)

 ### Training target: Ideal Ratio Mask (IRM)
-IRM is calculated using spectrogram and/or cochleagram.
+IRM is calculated using spectrogram/cochleagram.

 #### Note:
 IRM can be thresholded based on some local criterion to obtain a binary mask.
 As a proof of concept, IRM to IBM calculation is also made available.

 ## Models Used: